Understanding Nameservers

 Nameservers are specialized servers that translate domain names into IP addresses.
-They are part of the Domain Name System (DNS) infrastructure and serve as the authoritative source for DNS information about a particular domain.
+They are part of the Domain Name System infrastructure and serve as the authoritative source for DNS information about a particular domain.
 When you type a website address into your browser, nameservers help direct your request to the correct web server.

 Every domain name is associated with at least two nameservers for redundancy and reliability.
 These servers contain the DNS records that specify which IP addresses correspond to the domain name, where email should be delivered, and other important routing information.